ShauryaVerma17/RAG/README.md

 ## VectorStores Folder

 This folder contains all of the vector embeddings for the different data used in the RAG models.
-I've kept them stored in local so that we don't have to train the models again and again since it's time consuming
+I've kept them stored in local so that we don't have to train the models again and again since it's time consuming.
+All the notebooks except for the initialNotebook use the presaved data stores

 ## Chats Folder